 Skillset: Tell us about your involvement in local charities and events in North Dakota.

 BT: I have built a few guitars for local charity auctions — Bras for a Cause is one of my favorites.
 They raise money in my hometown to help cancer patients cover medical costs.
-The Bismarck Event Center has also bought a couple of my guitars to give as gifts to musicians that have concerts there.
+The Bismarck Event Center has also bought a couple of my guitars to give as gifts to musicians who have concerts there.
 Keith Urban and Thomas Rhett both received one.

 Skillset: Why did you choose the path of a craftsman?

 BT: I just like creating — the art shows and sales have just been a bonus.
 I have done 238 guitar builds so far, and I am currently out of inventory.
 I still enjoy watching them come together and plugging each one in to see what it sounds like.
-It still amazes me when I put one up for sale on Instagram and it sells.
+It still amazes me when I put one up for sale on Instagram, and it sells.
 God has surely blessed this little hobby of mine.